joseprl89/BitbucketPRAnalysis/README.md

 # BitBucket PR Analysis

-Provides utilities to study the pull requests (PRs) merged in a Bitbucket repo.
+Provides utilities to study pull requests (PRs) merged in a Bitbucket repo.

-Currently it supports using a Pearson correlation coefficient to help identify what bottlenecks a team is facing, and exporting some relevant PR data as a CSV.
+Currently it supports using a Pearson correlation coefficient to help identify what bottlenecks a team is facing, and exporting some relevant PR measures as a CSV.

 ![sample csv export results](img/sample-csv-export-results.png)